etuecke/cs50finalproject/DESIGN.md

     - This data is then accessed in the algorithm that makes movie recommendations to the user at the end of the quiz.
 3. users:
     - The users table tracks information on various users that login to the platform.
 This particular table works similarly as the login implementation for the 'Finance' PSet worked
+4. INCLUDE THE NEW TABLE FOR THE REVIEWS PAGE
+    - DESCRIPTION FOR THIS PAGE

 ### Web scraping / API usage (Kelsey)
 It took a significantly longer time to gather the news data from Google News than I had anticipated.
 Initially, I attempted to web scrape with Jupyter Notebook and CoLab but struggled with installing Selenium.
 When I finally got Selenium to work properly with the webdriver in Jupyter, I found it very difficult to pull information from Google News.
 Thus, I opted to use the New York Times Dev Portal, which allowed me to access movie reviews through its API.
 Furthermore, I also used the IMDB API to pull movie posters from the IMDB database, which are displayed along with movie information on the homepage, the quiz, and the "I'm Feeling Lucky Page."